 - 1. Deus ex Machina: - Bypassing speech recognition: Bypassing ASR causes a score reduction of 50pts per guest. - Follower's assistance: Helping the robot while guiding a guest (e.g. waving, shouting) causes a score reduction of 50pts. - 2.
-Information Point: The robot meets guests and gives directions at the Information Point.
-After guiding a person to its destination, it must return to the information point. - 3.
+Information Point: The robot meets guests and gives directions at the Information Point and then guides them to the location.
+The information point is not known beforehand.
+Right before a run at the entrance door, the team is told a position where they should start the robot.
+After guiding a person, it must return to the information point. - 3.
 Naive Operators: Optionally, questions can be asked by a Naive Operator, i.e. a person from the audience with no background on robotics.
-Naive Operators are allowed to rephrase commands given by the referees. - Remark: Referees are not allowed to instruct naive operators on how to operate the robot.
-Teams attempting to instruct or bias the operator will be disqualified. - 4.
-Custom operator fallback: If the robot consistently fails to understand the naive/professional operator (e.g. 3 times or more), teams can default to a custom operator. - 5.
+Naive Operators are allowed to rephrase commands given by the referees.

+Remark: Referees are not allowed to instruct naive operators on how to operate the robot.
+Teams attempting to instruct or bias the operator will be disqualified.

+- 4. Custom operator fallback: If the robot consistently fails to understand the naive/professional operator (e.g. 3 times or more), teams can default to a custom operator. - 5.
 Data Recording: Only when using Naive Operators, a team can get an additional scoring bonus by providing the recording and transcript of the issued commands. - 6.
-Guiding people: Instead of describing the location the robot may guide the person there but this will probably take more time. - 7.
-Returning guests: All guests will come back later to ask for further instructions.
-Example:
+Guiding people: The guiding phase of the test requires the robot to provide a type of tour guide of its explanation (pointing out reference locations at each step e.g. The couch is at your right.).
+This information can later be used as reference for later explanations.
+Blocked pathways may be encountered and should be used to make subsequent guides faster. - 7.
+Returning guests: All guests will come back later to ask for other locations.
+If the robot is able to guide an operator using information based on previous tours (i.e. it remembers where the person was sent to or avoids blocked paths), bonus points are awarded.